- Laura Williams , About

 Its app is still arguably the best out there for delivering the most useful information to users, but the hardware itself, while attractive, fails to deliver a frustration-free experience.
 Given that...
 Full review

-1,428 Amazon.com shoppers shared a review for the Jawbone UP2.
-Ratings are middle of the road, averaging 3.1 out of 5 stars.
+1,591 Amazon.com shoppers shared a review for the Jawbone UP2.
+Ratings are generally negative, averaging 2.9 out of 5 stars.
 See all Amazon.com customer reviews.

 6 Amazon.ca shoppers shared a review for the Jawbone UP2.
 Ratings are middle of the road, averaging 3.7 out of 5 stars.
 See all Amazon.ca customer reviews.